Vasco Matos

-Vasco Miguel Lopes de Matos (born 10 October 1980) is a Portuguese retired professional footballer who played as a winger, currently manager of Primeira Liga club Santa Clara.
+Vasco Miguel Lopes de Matos (born 10 October 1980) is a Portuguese former professional footballer who played as a winger.
+He is currently manager of Primeira Liga club Estoril.

 He spent most of his career in his country's second tier, making 272 appearances and scoring 14 goals for six clubs.
-In Primeira Liga, he played 21 games and scored three times for Vitória de Setúbal and Beira-Mar.
+In the Primeira Liga, he played 21 games and scored three times for Vitória de Setúbal and Beira-Mar.

 Playing career

 Born in Brandoa in Amadora, Lisbon District, Matos began playing at C.F.
 Estrela da Amadora at the age of eight before choosing Sporting CP over S.L.
 Benfica four years later.
 He never made a first-team appearance for the Lions, instead playing for farm team S.C.
 Lourinhanense and the reserve team in the third division.

 In 2001, Matos was loaned to S.C.
 Campomaiorense of the second tier for his first professional experience, and the club's last season at that level.
 He left for Vitória F.C. where he would make his Primeira Liga debut in 2002–03, albeit in a relegation.
-The following campaign he played in a cash-strapped F.C.
+The following campaign, he played in a cash-strapped F.C.
 Felgueiras team where he went for five months without pay.

 After representing S.C.
 Olhanense and S.C.
 Beira-Mar – the latter being relegated from the top-flight in 2006–07 – Matos had his only experience abroad in February 2008, with FC Rapid București in Romania's Liga I. That 15 August, he returned to his country's division two with Portimonense S.C. on a two-year deal.

 Matos played four seasons with C.D.
 Aves again in the second tier, and one each at third-division Sport Benfica e Castelo Branco and U.D.
 Vilafranquense of the Lisbon Football Association's first district league before retiring in 2016.